What do detectives have in common with app development teams?

 #Value Proposition Canvas (VPC)

-For example: As a dog owner, I want to check when his favorite park is overcrowded, so that I can go to a quiet place.
+Example: As a dog owner, I want to check when his favorite park is overcrowded so that I can go to a quiet place.

 You need some help with the Product Discovery phase?
 Read more about our workshops and tell us what you’d like to achieve.